-The City budgeted General Fund intergovernmental revenues, grants and subventions of \$1.15 billion for fiscal year 2008-09.
-This included \$355.8 million from the federal government, \$709.5 million from the State, and \$88.7 million from other intergovernmental sources across all City funds.
-In the General Fund, the City budgeted intergovernmental revenues, grants and subventions of \$693.8 million, including \$206.3 million from the federal government and \$487.4 million from the State government.
+For fiscal year 2008-09, the City budgeted General Fund intergovernmental revenues, grants and subventions of \$693.8 million, including \$206.3 million from the federal government and \$487.4 million from the State government.
+The Nine-Month Report projects federal and State revenues to be \$691.1 million - a decrease of \$2.8 million or 0.4% below the fiscal year 2008-09 Original Budget.
+See "Impact of State Budget."
 The major categories of such funds are set forth in further detail below.
-Actual State revenues will vary from the City budget based on the solutions to the State's fiscal problems that are ultimately adopted by the Governor and the Legislature.
+Actual State revenues will vary from the City budget based on the solutions to the State's fiscal challenges that are ultimately adopted by the Governor and the Legislature.